Our People

 Undergraduate Research Assistant

-Elliott is currently a freshman studying Statistics.
+Elliott is currently a sophomore studying Statistics.
 He is originally from Carmel, Indiana and is involved in PSSC and the Photography Club at Purdue.
 He is interested in Statistics, biostatistics, data visualization, and sleep health.
 Outside of lab, he enjoys photography, archery, coding and listening to music.

 Augustine Gallespen